What is Otoplasty?

 Otoplasty Techniques

 There are several techniques for otoplasty (ear reshaping) that are used to help reshape the ear.
-Each technique is used for a different aspect in ear reshaping.
+Each technique is used for a different aspect of ear reshaping.

 Read More About the Techniques